Sohojoe/DQN_pytorch/Report.md

 ## Reinforcement Learning and the Q function

 Reinforcement learning is used to address problems of sequencial decision making whereby an agent's action at one timestep influence future situations, or states.
-For example, each move is chess influences the future state of the chessboard.
-The agents goal in reinforcement learning is to maximize its future reward, for example, +1, -1, or 0 for a win, lose, or draw in chess.
+For example, each move in chess influences the future state of the chessboard.

+The agents goal in reinforcement learning is to maximize its future reward.
+For example, +1, -1, or 0 for a win, lose, or draw in chess.

 ### Markov Decision Process